Tarot in Literature I

 O farai meglio a conversar co i becchi.

-Murtola (Gasparo Murtola, from Genoa, secretary of Carlo Emanuele, Duke of Savoy), you rack your brain / that bad brain good to play chess,/ the more suitable to make watches and calendars / and you are full of rage, you are agitated and you huddle up for passion; / but while you do snoop in every hole, / and annoy everybody with your verses, / everyone laughs about you with deafening clamours (17) / and send you to the gallows so that you are hanged. / Oh great chief of fools, / oh supreme braggart of idiots, / oh boaster, oh fool of tarots, / you don’t realize that now you have really bored us? / If you do not go living among stupid people, / you’d better chat with bastards.
+Murtola (Gasparo Murtola, of Genoa, secretary of Carlo Emanuele, Duke of Savoy), you rack your brain / that crazy wit in playing chess,/ and making watches and almanacs / and you are unburdened and carefree; / but while you put your nose in every hole, / and torment everybody with your verses, / everyone hangs behind you in tick-tack [= click-clack, = tsk-tsk, but also a table game] (17) / and sends you to the gallows so that you are hanged. / Oh great chief of fools, / oh supreme archcoxcombe of cuckoos / oh boaster, oh fool of the Tarot, / you don’t realize that now you have really bored us? / If you do not go to live among stupid people, / you’d better chat with cuckolds.

 Tassoni’s The Stolen Pail

-Poet and writer, Alessandro Tassoni (1565-1635) wrote his most famous composition, La Secchia Rapita (The Stolen Pail), in 1614.
+Poet and essayist, Alessandro Tassoni (1565-1635) wrote his most famous composition, La Secchia Rapita (The Stolen Pail), in 1614.
 The work in octaves was published in Paris just six years later.
-To surpass the controls and censorship of the Congregation of Forbidden Books Index, in 1624 the author wrote a particular version for the Pope.
+To get around the controls and censorship of the Congregation of the Index of Forbidden Books, in 1624 the author wrote a particular version for the Pope.
 The definitive one was published in Venice in 1630.

 Tassoni

-The poet had his inspiration from a fact really happened in 1325, that he stuffed with fantastic events and anachronisms: people from Bologna, who had invaded Modena’s territory, had been rejected and pursued until Bologna by people from Modena who, after having stopped at a well to drink, they took away, as a war trophy, a wooden pail.
-Tassoni images that, after the refuse of people from Modena to give back the pail, the Bolognese would have kept King Enzo as prisoner and the ones from Modena the pail.
-They are really famous the verses with which the Pope in Chant XII answers to the questions by Bolognese about the lack of money to provide for the war expenses against the enemy town:
+The poet took his inspiration from something that really happened in 1325, that he stuffed with fantastic events and anachronisms: the Bolognese, who invaded Modena’s territory, got thrown out and pursued to Bologna by the Modenese who, after stopping at a well to drink, took away a wooden pail as a war trophy.
+Tassoni imagines that after the refusal of the Modenese to give back the pail, the Bolognese declare war on the Modense.
+The conflict concludes with the intervention of the Papal Legate., who imposes the following condition: the Bolognese would hold King Enzo as a prisoner and the Modenese would keep the pail.
+The really famous verses are those in which the Pope in Canto XII answers the questions of the Bolognese about the lack of money to provide for war expenses against the enemy city:

 Octave I, verses 1-4